-The PRCs are metallic corner reflectors (see Figure 5-8) capable of reflecting the incident microwave energy radiated by the PLIS back to the radar.
+The PRCs are metallic corner reflectors (see Figure 5-7) capable of reflecting the incident microwave energy radiated by the PLIS back to the radar.
 Due to the limited scattering of the incident radiation, the PRCs can be used as a point of spatial reference in the radar image.
 The triangular trihedral configuration ensures a good reflection over a range of angles about bore sight (the angle of view at which they appear symmetrical, 66° from nadir).

 The six PRCs will be deployed at a single calibration site located in a flat, uniform grazing area around the YB area.
-The PRCs will be uniformly distributed across the PLIS swath, with locations and tilt combined so to align the PRCS boresight (36° from nadir plus tilt angle to the PLIS incidence angle at that location), therefore maximizing the reflection of the PLIS incidence microwave radiation back to the radar.
-This means the PRCs will have an approximate offset with respect to the flight lines between 1400m and 3600m.
-The PRCs will be approximately aligned at 45° with respect to the flight lines, so that no two PRCs will be aligned in the PLIS azimuthal or range direction.
-The locations for the PRCs are shown in Figure 5-9.
+The PRCs will be uniformly distributed across the PLIS swath, with locations and tilt combined so to align the PRCs boresight (36° from nadir plus tilt angle to the PLIS incidence angle at that location), therefore maximizing the reflection of the PLIS incidence microwave radiation back to the radar.
+This means the PRCs will have an approximate offset with respect to the flight lines between 1400 m and 3600 m.
+The PRCs will be approximately aligned along a 45° line with respect to the flight direction, so that no two PRCs will be aligned in the PLIS azimuthal or range direction.
+The locations for the PRCs are shown in Figure 5-8.

-5.6 Flight time calculations
+5.5 Flight time calculations

-In order to provide an estimate of the total flight time, climb/turn and cruise speeds of the aircraft were assumed to be 150km/h and 255km/h, respectively.
-The climb rate was 500ft/min and the time to descend from maximum altitude to ground level was set to a minimum of 10min.
-To account for turns, the flight lines were extended 2km beyond the measurement area to ensure aircraft attitude stability over the data acquisition area.
-Turning times was set to 2.25min for flight separation of 5km.
-A 10min buffer was also added to the flight time to account for arrival and departure manoeuvres (circuit, etc.).
-The estimated times for SMAP and Aquarius footprint flight types are 6.8h and 7.6h.
+In order to provide an estimate of the total flight time, climb/turn and cruise speeds of the aircraft were assumed to be 150 km/h and 255 km/h, respectively.
+The climb rate was taken as 500ft/min and the time to descend from maximum altitude to ground level was set to a minimum of 10min.
+To account for turns, the flight lines were extended 4.5 km beyond the measurement area to ensure aircraft attitude stability over the data acquisition area.
+Turning times was set to 2.25min for flight separation of 5 km.
+A 10min buffer was also added to the flight time to account for arrival and departure manoeuvres (in the circuit, etc.).
+The estimated time for the SMAP footprint flight is 7.3h.

-5.7 Flight schedule
+5.6 Flight schedule